jzornes13/Network-Security-and-Inspecting-Traffic-between-Azure-Virtual-Machines/README.md

 <h2>High-Level Steps</h2>

-- creating 2 virtual machines in azure, both using the same resource group
+- Creating 2 virtual machines in azure, both using the same resource group
-- windows 10 operating system
+- Windows 10 operating system
-- linux ubuntu operating system
+- Linux ubuntu operating system
-- using remote desktop (RDP) to install wireshark
+- Using remote desktop (RDP) to install wireshark
-- use wireshark and powershell to make observations( ssh, icmp, dns, http, https)
+- Use wireshark and powershell to make observations( ssh, icmp, dns, http, https)
-- how to display and flush our dns
+- How to display and flush our dns

 <h2>Actions and Observations</h2>

-- log into Azure, there are a couple of ways to do everything in Azure, the header or center of the page click create virtual machine. click Azure virtual machine (VM)
+- Log into Azure, there are a couple of ways to do everything in Azure, the header or center of the page click create virtual machine. click Azure virtual machine (VM)
 <p>
 <img src="https://imgur.com/0QMrH4G.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>